robb-j/r0b-blog/post/creating-a-nova-extension-with-typescript.md

 }
 ```

-## Run the extension
+## Run the Extension

 Run a build with **cmd+B** and it should generate your code into `Example.novaextension/Scripts/main.dist.js`, providing there are no TypeScript errors.

-Run the extension locally with **Extensions** > **Activate Project as Extension**.
-This will activate this extension for any active Nova windows and will automatically reload it when you rebuild (or if any other files inside your extension folder change).
+Run the Extension locally with **Extensions** > **Activate Project as Extension**.
+This will activate this Extension for any active Nova windows and will automatically reload it when you rebuild (or if any other files inside your Extension folder change).

 When activated, you should see a notification in the top right of Nova 🎉 it's all working!